aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/AddingNewEnvironmentType.md

 # Adding a new environment type
-Service Workbench (SWB) allows users to upload and provision custom AWS compute environments and manage them via SWB APIs.
+Research Service Workbench (RSW) allows users to upload and provision custom AWS compute environments and manage them via SWB APIs.
 This document provides instruction for adding new custom environment types.

 At a high level, we'll need to do the following steps
 * Define environment AWS resources using CFN templates